-Making White Jasmine Rice in Instant Pot (Electric Pressure Cooker) has become my favorite method to cook it.
-It gives perfect results every time and is totally hands-off.
-Once you try the instant pot jasmine rice recipe, you will not go back to any other method.
+Making White Jasmine Rice in Instant Pot (Electric Pressure Cooker) has become my favorite cooking method.
+It gives perfect results every time and is hands-off.
+Once you try the instant pot jasmine rice recipe, you will not return to another method.

 About This Recipe

 Instant Pot Jasmine Rice has become a regular in our home.
-We love eating Asian food and this perfectly cooked rice is the best side dish for spicy curries like Thai Red Curry, Thai Basil Chicken, or Thai Green Curry and as a base to make Thai Fried Rice or other stir-fries.
+We love eating Asian food, and this perfectly cooked rice is the best side dish for spicy curries like Thai Red Curry, Thai Basil Chicken, or Thai Green Curry and is a base to make Thai Fried Rice or other stir-fries.

 This rice is very popular in South East Asia and is served with curries or made into stir-fries.

 I used to make fragrant jasmine rice the traditional way (steaming) for the longest time, but ever since I have tried making jasmine rice in an instant pot pressure cooker, there is no going back to any other method.

 So take my word and make white Jasmine rice in an electric pressure cooker once, you will never go back to cooking it in a rice cooker or in a pot over the stovetop.